open-telemetry/opentelemetry-java/QUICKSTART.md

 # Configuration

-**Libraries** that want to export distributed tracing using OpenTelemetry must only take dependency on the `opentelemetry-api` package and should never configure OpenTelemetry themselves.
+**Libraries** that want to export distributed tracing using OpenTelemetry only need a dependency on the `opentelemetry-api` package and should never configure OpenTelemetry themselves.
 The configuration must be provided by **Applications** which should also depend on the
 `opentelemetry-sdk` package, or any other implementation of the OpenTelemetry API.
-This way, libraries will obtain a real tracer implementation only if the user application is instrumented.
+This way, libraries will obtain a real tracer implementation only if the user application is configured for it.
 For more details, check out the [Library Guidelines].

 [Library Guidelines]: https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/library-guidelines.md

-The configuration should set up the exporter and may tune the OpenTelemetry behavior.
+The configuration install a span processor with an exporter and may customize the behavior of the OpenTelemetry SDK.

 For example, a basic configuration instantiates the SDK tracer registry and sets to export the traces to a logging stream.